Bokoblin/DUTS2-OOP-BokoRunner/README.md

 The Doxygen documentation can be found at
 [this address](http://info-timide.iut.u-bordeaux.fr/perso/2017/ajolivet/documentations/BokoRunner/).

+### How to build ###

+From Project folder do :
+  - mkdir build
+  - cd build
+  - cmake .. && make

+*You'll need gcc-4.9/g++-4.9 or higher and some other libs asked by SFML (openal, .

 ### Licences ###

 Our project is mainly licensed under Apache License Version 2.0 but some elements have other licences.